ultrahorizon/UH-VPN-Docs/source/setup-guides/ubuntu.rst

     sudo systemctl enable uh-vpn-server

 Next it's time to add the UH VPN Server API token we obtained earlier.
-This will enable the UH VPN Server software to set up the VPN server on our Droplet.
+This will enable the UH VPN Server software to set up the VPN server on our server.

 .. code-block:: bash